ceylon-docker/ceylon/README.md

 NB: You can of course pre-compile the sources and add the resulting `modules` folder to the image instead of the sources and just immediately run the code without compiling.

+NB2: The image gives you an unprivileged user by default to better protect the host.
+If you want to give that user `sudo` rights you could add the following lines to your `Dockerfile`:

+    USER root
+    RUN echo 'ceylon ALL=(ALL:ALL) NOPASSWD: ALL' > /etc/sudoers.d/ceylon
+    USER ceylon